The My Health, Learning and Development

 - immunisation appointments

-- your doctor, dentist or other health professional
+- a local doctor, dentist or other health professional

-- early childhood education and care settings (such as child care centres, family day care, kindergarten or school).
+- an early childhood education and care setting (e.g. child care centre, family day care, kindergarten) or school.

 Where to get help